security-geeks/JReFrameworker/tutorial/hidden_file.md

 ![Test Logic](/JReFrameworker/tutorial/hidden_file_images/TestLogic.png)
 </center>

 In an unmodified runtime, the print out should return "true" assuming the file could be written.
-In the event that a file could not be written and exception will be thrown causing stack trace to be written to the output.
+In the event that a file could not be written an exception will be thrown causing stack trace to be written to the output.

-Our goal is to modify the runtime so that the print out reads "false" if and only if the `File` object's name is "secretFile".
+Our goal is to modify the runtime so that the print out reads "false" if the `File` object's name is "secretFile" regardless if the file actually exists on the file system, while maintaining the original functionality of the `File.exists()` method in all other cases.

 ## JReFrameworker Annotations
 Coming soon...